 - Ein Avdat – Nahal Zin – Near Ben Gurion’s burial site – a tremendous wadi (dry river bed in the desert.)
 Some amazing hikes and natural wonders.

-- Timna Park – King Solomon Mines – located just north of Eilat.
+- Timna Park – King Solomon Mines – located 25 kilometers north of Eilat.

-- Amudei Amram & Shchoret Canyon / Mountain – Two of our favourite desert hikes located just north of Eilat.
+- Amudei Amram & Shchoret Canyon / Mountain – Two of our favorite desert hikes located just north of Eilat.

 - Flash Floods – A seasonal attraction – but pay attention to road closures – they can be lethal.
 Treat these huge sheets of flowing water with the respect they deserve and heed signs and police instructions.